arsium/EagleMonitorRAT/README.md

 # EagleMonitor
-Fast & Lightweight Remote Access Tool Written In C#
+Fast & Lightweight Remote Access Tool Written In C#.
+Consider this as an upgrade of HorusEyesRat.

 Depencencies :